dmentipl/recipes/content/about.md

 Hi, I'm [Daniel Mentiplay](https://dmentipl.github.io) (@dmentipl).
 I love eating and cooking, and drinking and mixing drinks.
 I'm lucky to live in Melbourne, Australia where we have access to high quality ingredients *and* great restaurants and bars.

 This is where I keep collections of recipes for [eating](eat) and [drinking](drink) to share with family, friends, and others.
 Feel free to [explore](explore).
-Some recipes I've reworked from recipes found online or in books.
+Some recipes I've reworked from recipes found online or in books, with attribution.
 Other recipes I've created myself.

 ## Notes

-Some notes for cocktails:

-1. My recipes use rich sugar syrup which is 2:1 sugar-to-water by volume, as opposed to simple syrup which is 1:1.
+Note that for cocktail recipes I prefer a slightly drier drink than seems to be common (adjust according to your taste), and I use rich sugar syrup which is 2:1 sugar-to-water by volume, as opposed to simple syrup which is 1:1.
-1. For the non-metric folk, 30 mL is approximately 1 fl oz.

 ## Inspiration